-- a) No more than two weeks should elapse from the time a case is assigned until the intake session is completed.
-If there is a problem with this time frame, or if the case doesn't work out (e.g., the client is no longer interested in the assessment), you must advise your supervisor immediately (i.e., within one working day). - b) Following an intake, all testing should be completed within 4 weeks. - c) A complete draft of the testing report must be submitted to your supervisor no more than 2 weeks after the testing has been completed. - d) A final report must be completed within one week of receiving feedback on the necessary revisions from your supervisor.
+- a) Once a case is assigned the client needs to be contacted immediately in order to schedule an intake appointment.
+If there is a problem with contacting the client, or if the case does not work out (e.g., the client is no longer interested in the assessment), students must advise the Clinic Assistant immediately (i.e., within one working day) so he/she may assign another case. - b) Following an intake, all testing should be completed within 4 weeks. - c) A complete first draft of the testing report must be submitted to the supervisor no more than I week after the testing has been completed. - d) Students should be able to complete a case, which includes first draft of report submitted to supervisor, within a maximum of 5 weeks.

-If the above guidelines are followed, all testing cases will be completed within 2 1/2 months from the time of initial assignment to the time of providing a report with feedback to the client.
-If any problems should arise with any of the steps that are outlined above, it is your responsibility to advise your supervisor immediately (i.e., within one work day).
+If any problems should arise with any of the that are outlined above, it is student's responsibility to advise the supervisor immediately (i.e., within one work day).
 In no case should the assessment process extend more than a month beyond this time line.